-Paris, one of the cleanliest cities of the world has so much to offer.
+Paris, one of the cleanliest cities of the world, has so much to offer.
 Visitors to Paris must venture out of their hotels and explore some of the best known attractions in the world.
-Here are some top places to visit.
+Paris has so many tourist attractions that you’ll have hard time deciding which all attractions to cover and which one to keep for the next visit.
+Here are some top places you can’t afford to miss out in your very first visit.

 1. Eiffel Tower

 First, no trip would be complete without a tour of the iconic Eiffel Tower.
 This internationally recognized symbol of Paris is a must-see for first time visitors.
 Built for the 1889 World’s Fair, this one thousand foot tall monument is one of the most popular attractions in Paris.
 The view of the city from the top, especially at night, is breathtaking.
 The Palais de Chaillot and the Monet Museum are nearby.

 Paris is also home to the Louvre, one of the world’s most well-known and important museums.
 Established in 1793, this former medieval fortress and palace is visited by over six million patrons each year.
 The museum’s priceless collection of historical artifacts, statuary and art includes the incomparable Mona Lisa.
 Located nearby are the beautiful Tuilleries Gardens and the Orangerie that houses the famous Water Lily paintings by Monet.

 Visitors should spend time in the historic Latin Quarter.
 This home to the Sorbonne, the Pantheon, and several fabulous museums is considered to be the “intellectual capital” of the city.
 In the Saint Germain-des-Pres area, visitors will find a trendy mix of boutiques, coffee shops and restaurants.
 Fans of the Da Vinci Code should be on the lookout for the Saint-Sulpice church.
 The Luxembourg Gardens, a wonderful inner city park is also nearby.